 It is the final resting place of some of France’s most famous citizens, including Voltaire, Victor Hugo, and Emile Zola.
 The building is also home to the remains of Napoleon Bonaparte.

 Visitors can tour the building and view the tombs of France’s most famous citizens.
-Le Panthéon is also open to the public on special occasions, such as Bastille Day.
+Le Panthéon is also open to the public on occasions like Bastille Day.

-The famous landmark of France is famous for being an urban area of Paris located on the north bank of the River Seine and named after a French saint called Saint-Denis.
+The famous landmark of France is renowned for being an urban area of Paris located on the north bank of the River Seine and named after a French saint called Saint-Denis.

-It is an important landmark in the history of French sculpture as well as one of the most famous French landmarks dedicated to a man who shook the world with his desire for conquest.
+The monument is an essential landmark in the history of French sculpture and one of the most famous French landmarks dedicated to a man who shook the world with his desire for conquest.